ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/_assignments-drafts/pa4.md

 This process works well for writing a small or medium number of targeted tests for particularly interesting cases.
 However, checking specific output values isn't necessarily the best way to test an implementation.
 In fact, sometimes this process won't work at all.

-Consider Quicksort's `partition` helper method as an interface (we'll restrict it to just partitioning arrays of `String`s):
+Consider the `partition` helper method of Quicksort as an interface (we'll restrict it to just partitioning arrays of `String`s):

 ```java
 interface Partitioner {